George WilkesNovember 15, 2019

 - Data Providing encrypted 1:1 tunnels to secure data flows, Zero Trust security limits and controls access to sensitive databases, and emulates data exfiltration techniques to unearth vulnerabilities before adversaries can take advantage.

-Getting Started with Zero Trust
+Getting Started with a Zero Trust Model

+Now that you can answer, “What is Zero Trust?” it’s time to consider moving to a Zero Trust model.
 We urge our customers to adopt a focused approach to Zero Trust, where priorities take precedent over pizazz.
 Our Zero Trust framework takes a straightforward approach that addresses critical flaws and complexity in today’s security organizations:

 - Reducing the Attack Surface